 The push toward a more efficient, automated reconciliation process started and was spearheaded by employees who had used BlackLine at previous organizations.
 “When I came on board and looked at the reconciliation process, I noticed it could use some improvement,” says Daisy Pitre, director, consolidations, at Nasdaq.
 “I had been part of the BlackLine implementation team at another company, so I knew there was a better way to do it.”

 According to Denise Zerega, managing director, global consolidations, at Nasdaq, “Daisy had so much knowledge of the product that it seemed like a no-brainer from our end.
 We took ownership and pushed it forward.”

 Improved financial accuracy by switching from quarterly to monthly reconciliations.
-The previous spreadsheet driven process was so onerous that reconciliations review only took place once a quarter.
+The previous spreadsheet-driven process was so onerous that reconciliations review only took place once a quarter.
 By automating the entire process, Nasdaq is now processing 5,000 reconciliations every month.
-“With BlackLine, instead of four reviews a year, we’re getting 12,” said Galus.
+“With BlackLine, instead of 4 reviews a year, we’re getting 12,” says Galus.
 “What we’ve seen is what wasn’t getting reviewed until the end of the quarter is now getting reviewed every month.
 As result, quarterly financials are prepared more quickly and accurately.”

 Implemented standards across entire organization.
 Nasdaq now has consistent reconciliation and standards across the entire organization.
 “Everything is prepared the same way now.
 Now, we can very quickly, before we release earnings, give confidence to the controller that the entire balance sheet of the company has been reviewed and prepared in accordance with our policies,” says Galus.